orb-lang/helm/doc/md/design/dramatis-personae.md

 document: an introduction to the actors in bridge, and where we're going with the design\.

-As a reminder, this is a living design document: as it is written, it's going beyond what we have, and by the time it's written, it will have grown somewhat stale\.
+As a reminder, this is a living design document: as it is written, it will be speculating beyond what we have, and by the time that refactor is written, it will have grown somewhat stale\.
 I'll do what I can to keep it in tune with what actually happens\.

 ## Dramatis Personae